laravelio/laravel.io/VISION.md

 Every authenticated user will have a profile page.
 This page shows any articles that the user has made and can double as a blog page for that user.

-### Posts
+### Articles

-All authenticated users have the ability to create their own posts.
-These posts can be tagged.
-The tagged posts can be viewed at the user's profile page.
+All authenticated users have the ability to create their own articles.
+These articles can be tagged.
+The tagged articles can be viewed at the user's profile page.

 ### Article Use
 1. user navigates to the articles section of the site